solutionforest/Inspirecms-core/docs/configuration.md

      */
     'media_library' => [
         'disk' => 'public',        // Storage disk (public makes files accessible via URL)
-                                  // Use 's3' or other drivers for cloud storage 'directory' => '',         // Base directory for media files (empty for root)
-                                  // Set to 'media' or similar for better organization

         /**
          * Allowed file types